lsst-dm/dmtn-167/index.rst

 There are several types of collections, which are quite different in how they how they are written, but almost identical to readers.
 A full description of the types of collections can be found in the `daf_butler documentation`_, but a brief summary here should be sufficient for the proposals in this document:

-- A ``RUN`` collection (or just "a run") is the only type of collection that is intrinsic to a dataset - a dataset is added to ``RUN`` collection when it is first added to a repository, and remains in that ``RUN`` collection until it is deleted entirely.
+- A ``RUN`` collection (or just "a run") is the only type of collection that is intrinsic to a dataset - a dataset is added to ``RUN`` collection when it is first added to a repository, and remains in that ``RUN`` collection until/unless it is deleted entirely.
 - A ``CHAINED`` collection is simply an ordered list of other collections to search.
-These can be nested arbitrary (but cycles are of course not permitted), and may be redefined after creation.
+These can be nested arbitrarily (but cycles are of course not permitted), and may be redefined after creation.
 A single-element ``CHAINED`` collection can thus be used as a sort of symbolic link, providing a stable name for a conceptual group of datasets whose definition may change over time.
 - A ``TAGGED`` collection is an explict list of individual datasets.
 - A ``CALIBRATION`` collection is an explict list of (dataset, validity range) tuples, where the validity range is a timespan.